nipafx/nipafx.dev/content/articles/2017-09-11-five-command-line-options-hack-java-module-system.md

 Unfortunately, [argument files don't work with Maven](https://stackoverflow.com/q/43361227/2525313) because the compiler plugin already creates a file for all of its own options and Java does not supported nested argument files.
 Sad.

-### Relying On Weak Encapsulation {#relyingonweakencapsulation}
+### Relying On Weak Encapsulation

-The Java 9 runtime [allows illegal access by default to code on the class path](https://blog.codefx.org/java/java-9-migration-guide/#Illegal-Access-To-Internal-APIs) with nothing more than a warning.
+The Java 9 runtime [allows illegal access by default to code on the class path](java-9-migration-guide#illegal-access-to-internal-apis) with nothing more than a warning.
 That's great to run unprepared applications on Java 9, but I advise against relying on that during a proper build because it allows new illegal accesses to slip by unnoticed.
 Instead, I collect all the `--add-exports` and `--add-opens` I need and then activate strong encapsulation at run time with `--illegal-access=deny`.

 <pullquote>Don't rely on weak encapsulation</pullquote>

-### The Pitfalls Of Command Line Options {#thepitfallsofcommandlineoptions}
+### The Pitfalls Of Command Line Options

 Using command line options has a few pitfalls: